deepak-pradhan/AIOS-docs/README.md

 # AIOS-docs

 OS:
 1. BIOS/UEFI Initialization:
    , BIOS (Basic Input/Output System)
    , UEFI (Unified Extensible Firmware Interface)

    UEFI:
-   , initializes hardware components and
+   , initializes hardware components and.
    , performs a Power-On Self Test (POST).
    , looks for a bootable device
      (like a hard drive, SSD, or USB drive)
-   , loads the bootloader from that device
+   , loads the bootloader from that device.

   Bootloader:
   GRUB, LILO, systemd-boot, ..
   ,loads OS kernel into memory